dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 As can be seen from the discussion of the [Authorization Patterns](#authorization-patterns), approaches based on embedded or external PDPs face the following common challenges: how to distribute relevant data and policies to the PDP.
 This subsection outlines three primary strategies for distributing data to PDPs, each having distinct trade-offs, and their suitability depends on the specific PDP type (e.g., PBAC, ReBAC, or NGAC), the system’s requirements for performance, scalability, and data freshness.

+Each strategy addresses different operational challenges.
+While out-of-band push introduces more complexity, it remains essential in scenarios where repeated on-demand fetching or large-scale request-time injection become bottlenecks.
+No single strategy fits all use cases — most mature systems combine them based on data characteristics, performance needs, and architectural constraints.

 #### On-Demand Data Pull

 The PDP fetches data from PIPs at the time of policy evaluation, typically via APIs or database queries.
 PDPs supporting this option typically allow for configurable caching of the pulled data.